 This is a nice way of saying that the backup was minimally impactful.
 For example, the active player casts Terror on a White Knight, and the White Knight is put in the graveyard.
 In this case a rewind is quick and clean and doesn’t impact any decisions.
 But now let’s add to the scenario.
-Let’s say the active player cast the Terror to remove a blocker and then attacked with his entire team.
+Let’s say the active player cast the Terror to remove a blocker and then attacked with their entire team.
 In this case more decisions have been made.
 A rewind may be acceptable, but it may alter the attack.
 Finally, the active player cast Terror on the Knight, attacked.
 The opponent blocked.
 Combat tricks were used on both sides.
 In this case, too much information has been revealed.
 Backing up to the point of error would drastically impact the flow of the turn.
 The fewer decisions, the more likely a rewind is acceptable.

 Only the Head Judge may authorize a backup.
 At large tournaments, they may choose to delegate this responsibility to Team Leaders.

 This shouldn’t come as a surprise.
 Any time you are about to do something that cannot be easily reversed (such as an erroneous Game Loss, or a mangled rewind) the Head Judge must be consulted first.
 At big events, such as a Grand Prix or StarCityGames Opens, the Head Judge may allow Team Leaders to authorize backups.
 If this is the case, this will be communicated during the judge meeting.
 Now, this does not mean that if you feel a backup is a good idea, you can’t request a backup from the Head Judge.